neutrome-labs/nikitos/README.md

-# NikitOS
+# NikitOS Core

 **Build what you need, when you need it.**

-Tired of juggling apps?
-NikitOS changes how you use your computer.
 Instead of being stuck with pre-built software, you just describe what you want to do.
-The system then generates a custom "panel"—anything from a simple tool to a complex app—tailored to your task.
+The system then generates a custom "app" - anything from a simple tool to a complex app - tailored to your task.

-It’s a fluid, adaptive workspace that molds to you, not the other way around.
+It's a fluid, adaptive workspace that molds to you, not the other way around.

 ## How It Works

 *   **Speak Your Mind:** Use plain English to describe the tool you need (e.g., "a simple pomodoro timer" or "a kanban board for my project").
-*   **Instant Tools:** AI generates a custom interface (a "panel") on the fly.
+*   **Instant Tools:** AI generates a custom interface (an "applet") on the fly.
 No more hunting for the right app.
 *   **Always Improving:** The system learns from you.
 You can also ask the AI to tweak or add features to any panel you've made.
 *   **Connected Workspace:** Your panels can work together, sharing information to create a seamless workflow.